bywuu/CS5296-Group11-GroupProject/README.md

 ### Tensorflow
 Pre-requisites: python 2.7, tensorflow 1.10 (other version maybe work, but have not been tested), sklearn, time, numpy, math.</br>

-Run the following file to try nondistributed training (It takes about 300 s for one epoch training).
+Run the following file to try nondistributed training (It takes about 300s for one epoch training).
 ```
 ./Tensorflow/Code/Non_distributed_training.py
 ```